mattzeunert/mattzeunert.github.io/_posts/2016-10-11-mapping-uk-employment.md

 The dataset gave me a breakdown of firms by 2 digit SIC code and UK region (e.g. "South East").

-Unfortunately, this dataset had one big downside: it showed the number of businesses, not how many people work in them industry.
+Unfortunately, this dataset had one big downside: it showed the number of businesses, not how many people work in that industry.
 I could only guess that number based on the employment size band information in the dataset.
 If the number of employees was in the 20-49 range I counted that as 35 employees.

-That allowed me to start mapping the data, but I couldn't use it to make any reliable claims.
-Looking further, I eventually found an [Excel file](http://www.ons.gov.uk/ons/rel/bus-register/business-register-employment-survey/2010/rft-bres-2010-table-5--region-by-industry--3-digit-.xls) with employment numbers for each region and sector.
+That allowed me to start mapping some data, but I couldn't use it to make any reliable claims.
+Looking further, I eventually found an [Excel file](http://www.ons.gov.uk/ons/rel/bus-register/business-register-employment-survey/2010/rft-bres-2010-table-5--region-by-industry--3-digit-.xls) with Employment numbers for each region and sector.
 (Employment includes part-time and full-time employees, as well as working business owners.)

 Still, this data was from 2010.
 I emailed the ONS to ask if there's a newer version of that spreadsheet, but the link they sent me as a reply didn't include a regional breakdown.

 ![](/img/blog/uk-employment/source-data.png)

-Eventually I read an ONS article that contained a footnote saying that you can get detailed data from [Nomis](https://www.nomisweb.co.uk/), an ONS service for labor market statistics.
+Eventually I read an ONS article that mentioned that you can get detailed data from [Nomis](https://www.nomisweb.co.uk/), an ONS service for labor market statistics.
 I used the [query form](https://www.nomisweb.co.uk/query/select/getdatasetbytheme.asp?opt=3&theme=&subgrp=) to get the data I needed from the "Business Register and Employment Survey" data.

 The new data didn't include Northern Ireland, so the final map still uses 2010 data for it.

 For each of the three datasets I had to write a Node script to convert one or more CSV files into a JSON file.
 In retrospect, I could have saved some time by picking a better dataset upfront.

-It also turned out that the customized Nomis data download was by far the most convenient to work with, since I could configure the download to only include the breakdown I was interested in.
+It also turned out that the customized Nomis data download was by far the most convenient to work with, since I could configure it to only include the information I was interested in.

 ## Finding a regional map of the UK

 Martin Chorley has a Github repository that contains [UK map data](http://martinjc.github.io/UK-GeoJSON/).
-Finding the correct files in the repo was difficult, since Github only displays GeoJSON data, but not the more compact TopoJSON that is contained in the repository.
+Finding the correct files in the repo was difficult, as it wasn't always clear what the files contained.
+Github only displays GeoJSON data, but not the more compact TopoJSON that is contained in the repository.

 Because of that I used the [demo website](http://martinjc.github.io/UK-GeoJSON/) to select and download the map data I needed.

 ![](/img/blog/uk-employment/uk-geojson.png)

 Instead of a single TopoJSON file for the UK I had to download one file each for England, Wales, Scotland and Northern Ireland.
-To avoid requiring 4 separate downloads when loading my map they needed to be joined together into one file.
+To avoid requiring 4 separate requests on page load they needed to be merged into one file.

-Also, the TopoJSON for Northern Ireland was split into different electoral wards which needed to be merged into one region.
+Also, the TopoJSON for Northern Ireland was split into different electoral wards which needed to be merged into a single region.
 I ultimately ended up manually calling [`topojson.mesh`](https://github.com/mbostock/topojson/wiki/API-Reference#mesh) in the console and copy-pasting GeoJSON into an online TopoJSON converter.

-To merge the different map files I ran this [topojson](https://www.npmjs.com/package/topojson) command in a the terminal:
+I used this [topojson](https://www.npmjs.com/package/topojson) command to merge the separate map files:

 {% highlight bash %}
 // Note: make sure that the object names are unique, e.g. not all called "eer"